benlau/quickpromise/README.md

 ```

 The code above demonstrated how Promise component could be used in asynchronous workflow for QML application.
 The resolveWhen property accepts a boolean expression, another Promise object and signal.
-Once the result of expression becomes truth, it will trigger the “onFulfilled” slot via queued Connection. *The slot will be executed for once only*.
+Once the result of expression becomes truth,
+it will trigger the “onFulfilled” slot via QueuedConnection. *The slot will be executed for once only*.

 Remarks: The QML Promise component is not fully compliant with Promises/A+ specification.